Deep ocean water

 Deep ocean water (DOW) is the name for cold, salty water found in the deep sea, starting at 200 m below the surface of Earth's oceans.
 Ocean water differs in temperature and salinity.
 Warm surface water is generally saltier than the cooler deep or polar waters; in polar regions, the upper layers of ocean water are cold and fresh.
 Deep ocean water makes up about 90% of the volume of the oceans.
 Deep ocean water has a very uniform temperature, around 0–3 C, and a salinity of about 3.5% or, as oceanographers state, 35‰ (parts per thousand).

 In specialized locations, such as the Natural Energy Laboratory of Hawaii, ocean water is pumped to the surface from approximately 900 m deep for applications in research, commercial and pre-commercial activities.
 DOW is typically used to describe ocean water at sufficient to provide a measurable difference in water temperature.

-When deep ocean water is brought to the surface, it can be used for a variety of things.
-Its most useful property is its temperature.
-At the surface of the Earth, most water and air is well above 3 °C. The difference in temperature is indicative of a difference in energy.
-Where there is an energy gradient, skillful application of engineering can harness that energy for productive use by humans.

-The simplest use of cold water is for air conditioning: using the cold water itself to cool air saves the energy that would be used by the compressors for traditional refrigeration.
-Another use could be to replace expensive desalination plants.
-When cold water passes through a pipe surrounded by humid air, condensation results.
-The condensate is pure water, suitable for humans to drink or for crop irrigation.
-Via a technology called ocean thermal energy conversion, the temperature difference can be used to run a heat engine to generate electricity.